-Results from the national GP patient survey showed that patient's satisfaction with how they could access care and treatment was comparable to local and national averages.
+Results from the national GP patient survey showed that patient's satisfaction with how they could access care and treatment was below local and national averages.

-- 85% of patients were satisfied with the practice's opening hours compared to the CCG average of 80% and national average of 75% - 90% patients said they could get through easily to the surgery by phone compared to the CCG average of 75% and national average of 73% - 81% patients said they always or almost always see or speak to the GP they prefer compared to the CCG average of 62% and national average of 59%
+- 66% of patients were satisfied with the practice's opening hours compared to the national average of 78%. - 58% of patients said they could get through easily to the surgery by phone (national average 73%). - 66% patients said they always or almost always see or speak to the GP they prefer (national average 76%).

-People told us on the day of the inspection that they were able to get appointments when they needed them.
+Some patients told us on the day of the inspection that they were were unable to get non urgent appointments when they needed them but there was access to urgent appointments.
+The practice was addressing this issue to improve access.